Experience Glassblowing for Yourself

 During non-production hours, Tembo Glassworks offers its fully equipped glass blowing facility to individuals for glassblowing demonstrations or private/small group lessons.
 No previous glass blowing experience is required.
-Contact the studio owner, Dawn del Alamo, at (210) 218-5827 to discuss your needs.
+Contact the studio owner, Dawn del Alamo, at 210.218.5827 to discuss your needs and schedule a session.

-[Pricing starts at $105 per hour for a simple lesson and can increase to $195/hour or more depending on professional glass blower involvement in the artistic output.
+Pricing starts at $105 per hour per person for a simple lesson and can increase to $195/hour or more depending on professional glass blower involvement in the artistic output.
+There is a two-hour minimum.

 Learning to "block" a gather of molten glass